-Believe it or not my experience with castor oil when I was growing up had nothing to do with hair.
-I remember every year right when summer vacation was ending and it was almost time to return to school my mom would come up with some concoction for my brother and I to drink and somehow castor oil with orange juice as a chaser was always a popular option.
+Believe it or not, my experience with castor oil when I was growing up had nothing to do with hair.
+I remember every year right when summer vacation was ending and it was almost time to return to school my mom would come up with some concoction for my brother and me to drink and somehow castor oil with orange juice as a chaser was always a popular option.

 I will save you the gory details about what the mix was for but I remember how gross it tasted and how much I hated doing it.

-Jamaican black castor oil (JBCO) differs from clear castor oil* because of it’s ash content created by roasting the castor beans prior to extracting the oil.
+Jamaican black castor oil or JBCO differs from clear castor oil* because of its ash content which is created by roasting the castor beans before extracting the oil.
 This ash content according to manufacturers is the reason why JBCO is more effective for hair regrowth than pure cold-pressed castor oil.

 Either way, it’s a very useful oil that can be incorporated into many aspects of hair care so whether you are relaxed or natural here are 7 ways you can incorporate Jamaican Black Castor oil* into a healthy hair regimen

-1. The Ultimate Pre-Poo
+1. The ultimate pre-poo

 A heavy oil like JBCO both helps to prevent hygral fatigue as well as prevent excessive dryness caused by sulfate shampoos.
 It would be advisable to combine equal parts JBCO and a lighter oil like extra virgin olive oil* to make it easier to spread the prepoo through your strands.

-Whether you are relaxed or natural one the most important parts of your regimen is sealing your ends.
-Sealing your ends means using an oil to trap moisture into your hair thereby keeping your hair soft and malleable and preventing breakage.
+Whether you are relaxed or natural one of the most important parts of your regimen is sealing your ends.
+Sealing your ends means using oil to trap moisture into your hair thereby keeping your hair soft and malleable and preventing breakage.

-Once you have moisturized your hair with a water based moisturizer JBCO can be applied to the ends trapping the added moisture.
+Once you have moisturized your hair with a water-based moisturizer JBCO can be applied to the ends trapping the added moisture.
 A word of warning though, JBCO is considered a heavy oil and can be so effective that you can end up sealing moisture out of your strands too if you do not moisturize properly beforehand.

 Sometimes your deep conditioner* does not feel complete without a great oil to help bring out the best in your mixture.
-JBCO is a great component because it encourages hydration, and because of its healing attributes, it can soothe the scalp while the mixture sits in you hair.
+JBCO is a great component because it encourages hydration, and because of its healing attributes, it can soothe the scalp while the mixture sits in your hair.

-JBCO as you may already know is very sticky in consistency so using too much of it can lead to a very icky situation, however the benefit of the consistency is that it holds hair in place very well.
-If you want to create a neat set of twists or braids, the oil will hold the hair in place allowing your style to last frizz free for longer.
+JBCO as you may already know is very sticky in consistency so using too much of it can lead to a very icky situation, however, the benefit of the consistency is that it holds hair in place very well.
+If you want to create a neat set of twists or braids, the oil will hold the hair in place allowing your style to last frizz-free for longer.

 Again be sure to hydrate your twists or braids well beforehand because using the oil as a light pomade will effectively seal the hair as well.

 Scalp massages help not only to stimulate blood flow but using castor oil strengthens hair follicles allowing for optimum growth.
-For this reason if you suffer from thinning edges or alopecia, consistently using castor oil will dramatically improve hair growth and you will start to see a difference in the areas that you are working on.
+For this reason, if you suffer from thinning edges or alopecia, consistently using castor oil will dramatically improve hair growth and you will start to see a difference in the areas that you are working on.

-It would be shrewd to avoid braiding of any sort while trying to regrow thinning areas so stick with low stress hairstyles.
+It would be shrewd to avoid braiding of any sort while trying to regrow thinning areas so stick with low-stress hairstyles.

-6. Lay Down Edges
+6. Lay down edges